Nyki-Anderson/shape-share/docs/Docker_Containerization.md

 > [Note]
 > I had issues when I installed via Homebrew that resulted in my docker daemon not running despite Docker Desktop being active.
 To fix this, I had to completely [uninstall Docker Desktop](https://nektony.com/how-to/uninstall-docker-on-mac) and then reinstall/update the application which was a major pain.

-To install on Linux or Windows go [here](https://dockerwebdev.com/tutorials/install-docker/)for instructions.
+To install on Linux or Windows go [here](https://dockerwebdev.com/tutorials/install-docker/) for instructions.

 We will also be making use of a terrific companion to Docker Desktop called Docker Compose.
-When we get into the [ Crafting your Docker-Compose.yml](Docker%20Containerization#Crafting%20your%20Docker-Compose.yml.md)
-section the benefits

-## Crafting your Docker-Compose.yml
+Docker Compose is supposed to come with the Docker Desktop installation but mine didn't so I had to install via [Homebrew](https://formulae.brew.sh/formula/docker-compose) `$ brew install docker-compose`.
+For installation instructions on other OS's, go [here](https://docs.docker.com/compose/install/).

+Once we start building our containers we will use Dockerfiles to build our custom images and Docker Compose to run the builds.